ChristopherRaheb/blackjack-python-example/README.md

 chess-movement.py - movement for pieces in a chess game.

 galaga-teal-alien.py - wip movement for the teal alien in a galaga game.
 For PixelPAD.

+shop-delete.py - for deleting a shop when one of 2 options are clicked.
+For a diep.io clone in PixelPAD.